Sculpture Square: History

 The organization's main gallery, the Chapel Gallery, was initially built as the Christian Institute by Charles Phillips in the 1870s.
 It was built mainly as a place to hold social activities within the church, as well as for the purpose of worship.
 The chapel housed the Middle Road Church, the Straits Chinese Community's first Methodist Church.
 The annex building was subsequently sold to the Women's Foreign Missionary Society (WFMS) and used as the Methodist Girls' School in 1891 before it relocated in 1901.
 In 1930, the Middle Road Church was relocated to Kampong Kapor and was then re-branded as the Kampong Kapor Methodist Church.

 The building also functioned as a Chinese restaurant, May Blossom, during the Japanese Occupation in Singapore, and later, an automobile workshop, Sin Sin Motor Co, in the 1980s.
-The annex building served as Continental Hotel, a backpacker's hotel.
+The annex building served as the Continental Hotel, a backpacker's hotel.
 The premises were hoarded by the Urban Redevelopment Authority from 1995–1999 before the space was granted by the National Arts Council to Sun Yu-Li to operate as Sculpture Square.